hanwenzhang123/bu-cs622-programming/week1/README.md

 - A: First, we would identify the product or the information of the project that we're going to build in, and then gather some information about it
 - A: ideally whatever user stories, what are the what is the business contacts, from that business context, and you can start to derive out the architecture

+##
-software components are written as a functional unit, you create a function you write some code in it and you work with. we do some researchers and create a plan, and this, this leads to the introductions of object oriented Program.
+software components are written as a functional unit, you create a function you write some code in it and you work with.\
+we do some researchers and create a plan, and this, this leads to the introductions of object oriented Program.

+## name
-variable, attribute, property, field function, method, routine, sub routine
+- variable, attribute, property, field
+- function, method, routine, sub routine

 ## OOP
-In object oriented programs, we have a class, class is the source of the plan, and then we are instantiate a class.
+- In object oriented programs, we have a class, class is the source of the plan, and then we are instantiate a class.\
-And this creates an object, so the object is the implementation of the class that is physically available physically available: some place in the memory in the RAM is occupied for that From the JVM to RAM, it occupies some space -> only when the class is instantiated, and the object is created
+- And this creates an object, so the object is the implementation of the class that is physically available\
+- physically available: some place in the memory in the RAM is occupied for that\
+- From the JVM to RAM, it occupies some space -> only when the class is instantiated, and the object is created

 ## constructor
-At least one constructor, all the classes are sub-class of an object super() - call parent consturctor, the first statements of every constructor is called to the patent class constructors this() - refers to the constructor of the class
+- At least one constructor, all the classes are sub-class of an object\
+- super() - call parent consturctor, the first statements of every constructor is called to the patent class constructors\
+- this() - refers to the constructor of the class

 ## global variables
 - immediately after we define class